WyriHaximus-labs/cache/README.md

 `var_dump` function.
 You can use any of the composition provided by [promises](https://github.com/reactphp/promise).

 If the key `foo` does not exist, the promise will be fulfilled with `null` as value.
+On any error it will reject with an exception.

 #### set()